Probing the Axion-Photon-Dark Photon Interaction at Future $e^+e^-$ Colliders: Photons and Missing Energy at Lepton Colliders

 \subsection{LEP II}

-Single-photon events with missing energy have been studied at the LEP to search for supersymmetry and extra dimensions~\cite{L3:1999oof,L3:2003yon}.
+Single-photon events with missing energy have been studied at the LEP to search for supersymmetry and extra dimensions~\cite{L3:1999oof,L3:2003yon}\footnote{Multiple-photon plus missing energy events at LEP can also constrain the interactions in Eq.~(\ref{eq:Lag}), although these constraints are weaker than those from single-photon events (see Appendix~\ref{app:twophoton}).}.
 The results can be applied to the search for dark photons shown in Fig.~\ref{fig:feyndiags}.
-Two production channels contribute to signal events: (1) $e^+ e^- \to \gamma' \to \gamma a$ and (2) $e^+ e^- \to \gamma^* \to a \gamma'$ with $\gamma' \to \gamma a$.
+Two production channels contribute to signal events: (1) $e^+ e^- \to \gamma' \to \gamma a$ and (2) $e^+ e^- \to \gamma^*/Z \to a \gamma'$ with $\gamma' \to \gamma a$.
 It should be noted that channel (1) is proportional to $\epsilon^2$, while channel (2) is proportional to $g_{a\gamma'\gamma}^2$.
+Fig.~\ref{fig:LEP_xsec} shows the production cross section of $a\gamma'$ at LEP.
+The contribution from the $Z$-boson exchange diagram is significantly smaller than that from the off-shell photon exchange.
+This suppression arises from the weak mixing angle in the $Z a\gamma'$ coupling, as well as the additional propagator suppression from the $Z$-boson mass.

 We used the observed number of single-photon events at total energy $\sqrt{s} = 189$ GeV with selection of transverse momentum of photon $p_T(\gamma) > 0.02 \sqrt{s}$ from Table 2 of Ref.~\cite{L3:2003yon}.
 Assuming a detector efficiency of $80\%$ and a theoretical uncertainty of $1\%$, and applying the CLs method, we obtain a bound on the cross section for the single-photon plus the missing energy process of $\sim 0.32$ pb at the $95\%$ C.L.
 Applying this bound, we obtain constraints on $\epsilon$ and $g_{a\gamma'\gamma}$ for various $m_{\gamma'}$ assuming extremely light $m_a$.
 In our study, we take $m_a = 1$ MeV for simplicity.
 The left panel of Fig.~\ref{fig:LEPconstraint} shows the constraints of two couplings, $g_{a\gamma' \gamma}$ and $\epsilon$ for $m_{\gamma'}=~20$ GeV.
 The region above the red curve is excluded since more single-photon events are generated than expected.
-We see that the cross section is insensitive to $\epsilon$ as $g_{a\gamma'\gamma}\gtrsim 10^{-3}~\rm{GeV}^{-1}$, which means that progress (2) dominates.
+We see that the cross section is insensitive to $\epsilon$ as $g_{a\gamma'\gamma}\gtrsim 10^{-3}~\rm{GeV}^{-1}$, which means that the process (2) dominates.
 A slightly weaker bound is observed at large $\epsilon$ where the decay branching ratio Br$(\gamma' \to \gamma a)$ decreases.